xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 But here we will use the DOM Event bubbling and use the DOM root as a global listener.
 See more at "3.1.
 Event dispatch and DOM event flow" at https://www.w3.org/TR/DOM-Level-3-Events.

-To achieve this we will change a little bit our emit.
+To achieve this, we will change a little bit our emit.
 Now we basically 1 - search for an emit method.
 Call it, if found;
 2 - otherwise call it, if it is a function;
 3 - we dispatch the event with "bubbles" enabled.